-Herbaceous borders and shrubs provide the frame for gardens of all sizes and give real definition to any shape you choose to employ.
+Herbaceous borders and shrubs provide the frame for gardens of all sizes and give a real definition to any shape you choose to employ.
 Once planted, however, a good idea is to make sure that the plants you use don’t need too much time spent on them; they should keep their looks and definition over a whole year.
 Layers of colour can be provided by shrubs which flower at different heights, and which are also hardy perennials.
-Rhododendrons are a firm favourite for these reasons; evergreen azalea, boxwood, mountain laurel, winter heath, golden euonymus and certain holly bushes are other excellent, hardy, colourful choices.
-Other low maintenance shrubs include weigela, spirea, winter daphne, Oregon grape, repeat blooming and peegee hydrangeas, and blue star juniper.
+Rhododendrons are a firm favourite for these reasons; evergreen azalea, boxwood, mountain laurel, winter heath, golden euonymus, and certain holly bushes are other excellent, hardy, colourful choices.
+Other low-maintenance shrubs include weigela, spirea, winter daphne, Oregon grape, repeat blooming and peegee hydrangeas, and blue star juniper.

 6 Use the Shade

 Not all gardens get a lot of sun, for all sorts of reasons.
 Living in the city is the most obvious cause of prolonged periods of shade, but country dwellers may only see the sun for a couple of hours a day.
 Luckily, there are a number of shade-loving plants which can provide colour and texture to gardens in these conditions.
 The hosta is a perennial which forms the basis of many shade gardens, and has leaves ranging in size from the palm of your hand to as wide as a truck tyre; it also produces a huge range of colours.
 The hosta thrives in rich soil, and is a woodland plant which loves growing at the foot of trees.
 It combines perfectly with columbine, coral bells, and all types of ferns.

 7 Keep it Tidy